wjb-23/collision/README.md

 - Solution for 2D Elastic collision (in progress)

 Current progress:
-- Look at `TestCanvas.java` and run it to view a simulation (four balls are currently loaded).
+- Look at `TestCanvas.java` in the `test` folder and run it to view a simulation (four balls are currently loaded).